-How can manufacturers develop their own flexibility and agility–without precipitating a collapse in their distribution channel?
+How can manufacturers sell directly to the consumer–without precipitating a collapse in their distribution channel?

-One of our clients, a global pharmaceutical company, was forced to go consumer-direct with a major product that must be kept frozen.
+Our client, a global pharmaceutical company, was forced to sell directly to the consumer with a major product that had to stay frozen.
 Their existing distribution channel didn’t have the ability to manage the support of that product, which has only a week of shelf life after thawing.
 The challenge which our client encountered was the timing of that thaw.
 The distributor was not equipped to keep the product frozen and execute the thaw—only the manufacturer could do that.

 Both shipping and communication about the product had to go through multiple stages.
 The consumer had to order the product from the distributor.
 The distributor had to order from the manufacturer.
 The manufacturer had to ship to the distributor, and the distributor had to ship to the consumer.
 Since thawing began when the product left the manufacturer, not when it left the distributor, the product often got to the customer with little to no shelf life remaining.

-The solution: A first foray into consumer-direct distribution (while embracing distributors!)
+The solution: Selling direct to consumers (while embracing distributors!)

 Our client developed a novel solution.
-They figured out a way to sell direct to the end user—while still keeping their distributor happy.
-Our client built an e-commerce website which allows the end user to order the product through self-service.
+They figured out a way to sell directly to the end user—while still keeping their distributor happy.
+Our client built an e-commerce website which allows buying direct from the manufacturer through self-service.
 The thawing process for the product doesn’t begin until an order is placed.
-Our client, the manufacturer, ships the product directly to the end user.
+Our client, the manufacturer, ships the product directly to the consumer.

 But what about their existing relationship with the distributor?
 The good news–our client has maintained that relationship even as they have moved to a consumer-direct model for this product.